nowarp/nowarp.github.io/blog/2026-06-27-compiler-testing-part-2.md

 ## Verified mutations
 The main component of the tool is a framework in Lean that implements:
-* executable semantics – generic enough to be extended to a specific language's semantics
+* Executable semantics – generic enough to be extended to a specific language's semantics.
-* a library of hand-written mutations
+* A library of hand-written mutations.

 ### Lean4
 While similar approaches have been implemented in different works, people usually prefer SMT for similar projects.